 This recipe is special.
-It’s the recipe for Michelle Obama’s Chocolate Chip Cookies, but it’s also the one my great grandma used.
+It’s the recipe for Michelle Obama’s Chocolate Chip Cookies, but it’s also my great grandmother’s chocolate chip cookie recipe.
 I think the only difference between the two recipes is that my grandma used toasted pecans tossed in butter and Michelle Obama uses walnuts.

 Michelle Obama’s Chocolate Chip Cookies

 - 1 cup pecan halves feel free to use more plus a teaspoon of butter